 The pro forma adjustments are based on estimates, available information and assumptions and may be revised as additional information becomes available.
 The unaudited pro forma condensed consolidated financial data do not purport to represent what the Company's combined results of operations would actually have been if the above transactions and the offering had occurred on the dates indicated and are not necessarily representative of the Company's combined results of operations for any future period.
-The unaudited pro forma condensed consolidated financial statements and the notes thereto, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the other financial information incorporated by reference in this prospectus.
+The unaudited pro forma condensed consolidated statements of income should be read in conjunction with our consolidated financial statements and the notes thereto, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the other financial information incorporated by reference in this prospectus.